 A French regulatory requirement, applicable to existing service sector buildings over 1,000 sq.m, under which landlords and tenants must mutually commit to improved energy efficiency, with the objective of reducing final energy consumption by up to -40% by 2030, -50% by 2040 and -60% by 2050 compared to 2010.

 This data has been calculated using a market-based approach in accordance with the GHG Protocol which recommends two types of calculations (market-based and location-based).
-The calculation of the location-based renewable renewable portion of energy consumption from district networks to which lcade's buildings are connected (15,638 MWh, i.e. 44% of the networks' energy consumption) and self-consumed renewable energy generation (photovoltaic) (742 MWh, i.e. tess than 1% of electricity consumed) and the portion of renewable energy in the French electricity generation mix (59,954 MWh for lcade).
+The calculation of the location-based renewable mix is made up of the renewable portion of energy consumption from district networks to which lcade's buildings are connected (15,638 MWh, i.e. 44% of the networks' energy consumption) and self-consumed renewable energy generation (photovoltaic) (742 MWh, i.e. less than 1% of electricity consumed) and the portion of renewable energy in the French electricity generation mix (59,954 MWh for lcade).
 The proportion of location-based renewable energy was 26% in 2023.
-The market-based approach also takes into account the purchase of guarantees of origin for electricity (107,115 MWh, or 45% of electricity consumed in 2023) and the portion of sequence in 2023 and the portion of renewable energy in the origin and the portion of renewable energy was 26% in 2023.
-The market-based approach also takes into account the purchase of guarantees of origin for electricity (107,115 MWh, or 45% of electricity consumed in 2023), for gas (12,273 MWh, or 63% of gas consumed in 2023) and the portion of renewable energy in the origin arbitrer than the portion of renewable energy in the overall French electricity generation mix used in the location-based method (7,249 MWh for lcade).
+The market-based approach also takes into account the purchase of guarantees of origin for electricity (107,115 MWh, or 63% of gas consumed in 2023) and the portion of renewable energy in the French residual mix excluding guarantees of origin the transport of the proportion of the proport of origin rather than the portion of renewable energy in the overall French electricity generation mix used in the location-based method (7,249 MWh for Icade)